bakdata/streams-explorer/README.md

 ### Docker Compose

-1. Forward the ports to Kafka Connect, Schema Registry, and Prometheus. (other integrations are optional)
+1. Forward the ports to Prometheus.
+(Kafka Connect, Schema Registry, or other integrations are optional)
 2. Start the container

 ```sh